kimbjerge/insectDCT/README.md

    - $ python pipeTrackInsectsTaxon.py  <br />
      	Performs tracking based on the CSV output files (./detections/*-CL.csv)

-   See code for additional parameters for the above python script.
+   See code for additional parameters for the above python scripts (pipeDetectAndClassifyInsectsTaxon.py and pipeTrackInsectsTaxon.py).

 7. Run the Python code to generate images of insect crops based on taxa classification and tracking described in 6.